samkelleher/isomorphic-react-blackjack/README.md

 If their hand is over 21, they lose.
 Otherwise, if they stick, the dealer will then start drawing cards until they either have a closer total to 21.
 If the dealer goes over then the player wins.

+## Next Steps

+* App is isomorphic, but the game state is not currently sent to the server.
+If it were, would enable the dealer to be another player, or would be possible to share and restore favourite games.
+Perhaps a more complex game than Blackjack would be suitable to have its game state saved and stored server side.